-DISCLOSURE OF LOCAL OFFICER'S INTEREST I,, hereby disclose that on (a) A measure came or will come before my agency which (check one) inured to my special private gain or loss; inured to the special gain or loss of my business associate, inured to the special gain or loss of my relative, inured to the special gain or loss of , by whom I am retained; or inured to the special gain or loss of , which is the parent organization or subsidiary of a principal which has retained me €. (b) The measure before my agency and the nature of my conflicting interest in the measure is as follows: Date Filed Signature
+DISCLOSURE OF LOCAL OFFICER'S INTEREST I,, hereby disclose that on , 20 : (a) A measure came or will come before my agency which (check one or more) inured to my special private gain or loss; inured to the special gain or loss of my business associate, inured to the special gain or loss of my relative, inured to the special gain or loss of . by whom I am retained; or . , inured to the special gain or loss of , which is the parent subsidiary, or sibling organization or subsidiary of a principal w (b) The measure before my agency and the nature of my conflicting interest in the measure is as follows: If disclosure of specific information would violate confidentiality or privilege pursua who is also an attorney, may comply with the disclosure requirements of this section as to provide the public with notice of the conflict. nt to law or rules governing attorneys, a public officer, n by disclosing the nature of the interest in such a way Date Filed Signa ture